Local liqueur brand seals deal in Atlanta: A trade mission success story

 • Take initiative: Don’t rely solely on the trade mission’s agenda.
 Book your own meetings and make sure you’re making the most of your time.
 The mission can’t cater to every participant’s specific needs, so take control of your own success.

-• Represent your region: You’re not just there for your business—you’re representing your region.
+• Represent your Region: You’re not just there for your business—you’re representing your Region.
 Show people what makes your home special and why they should be interested in what you have to offer.

 • Enjoy the experience: Trade missions are intense, but they can also be a lot of fun.
 Embrace the experience, enjoy the journey, and make the most of every opportunity.